Tekali7/JumpJourney/README.md

 ## User-Friendly Interface

 The interface of the website is very user-friendly and is designed to provide easy navigation and gameplay.
-For example: The user can click anywhere on the screen to let the player jump.
+For example: The user can click inside the game area to let the player jump.
 ![User-Interface](assets/readme-imgs/new-user-interface.PNG)

 ## Sound effects

 The game provides the player with acoustic feedback when jumping or colliding with the obstacle.
+There is also a rewarding sound upon completion of the game.
 This additional feedback increases the experience of the user on the website, as it increases the immersion of the game.
 ![Sounds](assets/readme-imgs/sounds.PNG)

 ## Score Counter